-The financed purchases are collateralized by the underlying assets.
-In the event of default, the District may be required to repay the remaining amounts due under the agreements including interest between 10 - 12.0% during the fiscal year in which the default occurs.
+Financed purchases - The District has acquired vehicles under financed purchase agreements totaling \$209,776.
+The agreements bear interest ranging between 5.1% and 11.28% and mature through December 2029.
+The agreements are collateralized by the underlying assets.
+In the event of default, the District may be required to repay the remaining amounts due under the agreement including interest, during the fiscal year in which the default occurs.
+The following schedule details debt service requirement to maturity for the District's financed purchases at June 30, 2024.